libraryofcelsus/Aetherius_AI_Assistant/readme.md

 12. Copy Api key for that Index and paste it in key_pinecone.txt

+13. Copy the Pinecone Enviornment and paste it in key_pinecone_env.txt

-13. Edit the .txt files in the "config" folder to customize the bot.
+14. Edit the .txt files in the "config" folder to customize the bot.

-14. Run main.py with **python main.py** to start Aetherius, Select DB Management.
+15. Run main.py with **python main.py** to start Aetherius, Select DB Management.

-15. Select DB Upload Heuristics to upload secondary Heuristics for the bot, this DB can also function as a Personality DB.
+16. Select DB Upload Heuristics to upload secondary Heuristics for the bot, this DB can also function as a Personality DB.
 An example of how to do this can be found in "personality_db_input_examples.txt" in the config folder.

-16. Upload your desired Cadence to "DB Upload Cadence" in DB Management.
+17. Upload your desired Cadence to "DB Upload Cadence" in DB Management.
 This should be a direct example of the speech style, not a description.
 I suggest asking Aetherius to use the diction of a "____" to generate an example, then copy paste the response to the Cadence Upload.

-17. Type "Exit" twice to return to the main menu.
+18. Type "Exit" twice to return to the main menu.
 Now select "Main Bot"

-18. Select one of the "Manual" chatbot modes, this will enable you to choose what gets uploaded to the chatbots memories.
+19. Select one of the "Manual" chatbot modes, this will enable you to choose what gets uploaded to the chatbots memories.
 It also enables a summary of Aetherius's inner loop, avoid uploading irrelivant information to the inner loop DB as they tend to take priority over other memories.
 Using the Auto mode can cause an undesired personality to emerge from the bot if it doesn't have established memories.

-19. Once the chatbots memories have been established, type "Exit" and then select one of the Auto chatbots, this mode will have the bot decide for itself if it should upload to its memory DB.
+20. Once the chatbots memories have been established, type "Exit" and then select one of the Auto chatbots, this mode will have the bot decide for itself if it should upload to its memory DB.

-20. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for training.
+21. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for training.
 Auto-Memory may also lead to some issues, chat - manual is recommended if only using GPT 3.5.

 # Contact
 email@libraryofcelsus.com